Syncing 10,000 leads/mo? GET A DEMO

 Facebook Lead Ads are one of the most practical ways to generate leads.
 It allows marketers to connect to people who may be interested in their products or services while collecting information from them.

 Considering the amount of marketing competition on the world’s most popular social network, automating your Facebook advertising can help you stand out.
 LeadsBridge integrations help sync your lead data into your marketing stack in real-time, streamline your campaigns and create instant follow-ups to maximize conversions.
-Check out two of our favorite integrations for Facebook marketing.

-Instagram Story Lead ad example
+Instagram story lead ad example

-Instagram Story Lead ads are a great choice for approachable content and brand awareness-focused campaigns.
-Advertisers can request email addresses or contact details from users who click on their ads with story ads.
-This information is collected without taking the users off the platform, and can be used to build Newsletter sign-up lists or strategize follow-up calls.
+Instagram story lead ads are a great choice for approachable content and brand awareness-focused campaigns.
+Advertisers can request email addresses or contact details from users who click on their ads with story ads

 Source: zammo